 Please note that technical analysis is only part of investment reference, and there is no absolute standard for using numerical values to assess direction.
 The results are for reference only, and we are not responsible for the accuracy of the indicator calculations and summaries.

-The company’s current institutional recognition score is 7.00, which is higher than the Pharmaceuticals & Medical Research industry's average of 6.02.
-The latest institutional shareholding proportion is 84.28%, representing a quarter-over-quarter decrease of 0.19%.
-The largest institutional shareholder is The Vanguard, holding a total of 80.05M shares, representing 8.46% of shares outstanding, with 8.65% increase in holdings.
+The current institutional shareholding score of Eli Lilly and Co is 7.00, ranking 44 out of 159 in the Pharmaceuticals industry.
+The latest institutional shareholding proportion is 83.13%, representing a quarter-over-quarter decrease of 0.47%.
+The largest institutional shareholder is The Vanguard, holding a total of 80.59M shares, representing 8.52% of shares outstanding, with 2.43% increase in holdings.

-The U.S. Dollar Index is currently in a neutral state, which has a minor effect on the Pharmaceuticals & Medical Research mixed industry.
+The U.S. Dollar Index is currently in a neutral state, which has a neutral effect on the Pharmaceuticals domestic-focused industry.
 The Dollar Index (DXY) measures the value of the U.S. dollar against a basket of major currencies, including the euro, yen, pound sterling, Canadian dollar, Swedish krona, and Swiss franc.
-The company’s current risk assessment score is 5.00, which is higher than the Pharmaceuticals & Medical Research industry's average of 3.51.
-The company's beta value is 0.47.
+The current risk assessment score of Eli Lilly and Co is 8.80, ranking 21 out of 159 in the Pharmaceuticals industry.
+The company's beta value is 0.39.
 This indicates that the stock tends to underperform the index during upward trending markets but experiences smaller declines during downward trending markets.
+Eli Lilly and Co’s latest ESG disclosure is at an average level in the Pharmaceuticals industry, showing no material impact on overall risk.